-to ask what became of his sister and was told that she was taken to the Dark Tower by the King of Elfland, and only the boldest knight in Christendom could retrieve her.
+Four children of a queen— Childe Rowland, his two older brothers and his sister, Burd Ellen— play ball near a church.
+When Rowland kicks the ball over the church, Burd Ellen goes to retrieve it, inadvertently circling the church "widershins", or opposite the way of the sun, and disappears.
+Rowland goes to Merlin to ask what became of his sister and is told that she has been taken to the Dark Tower by the King of Elfland, and that only the boldest knight in Christendom can retrieve her.
 The remainder of the tale follows Childe Rowland's attempt to save his sister, venturing to the Dark Tower of Elfland.

 His word was still 'Fie, foh, and fum

 I smell the blood of a British man.'